-The American Association of Colleges of Nursing (AACN) has announced that it will replace the MSN with the Doctor of Nursing Practice (DNP) as the appropriate credential for all advanced practice nurses by the year 2015.
+The American Association of Colleges of Nursing (AACN) has announced that it recommends the Doctor of Nursing Practice (DNP) as the appropriate credential for all advanced practice nurses by the year 2015.

 The DNP is designed for advanced practice nurses who want a practice doctorate that prepares them to function at the highest level in clinical practice roles which include careers as primary provider, practice management, policy and clinical research.

 The median salary of a nursing director (CEO) in clinical/executive positions ranges from $104,191 to $157,754.

 Nursing faculty positions are expected to increase an average of 23% by 2016, with a need for 587,000 new faculty positions.